JiwooHong01/JiwooHong01/README.md

 I used different account prior to July 2023.(Nothing left!)

-- 🔭 I’m currently working on agenticRAG chatbot.
+- 🔭 I’m currently working on an agenticRAG chatbot — it’s in a private repo because of potential legal concerns.
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...